greencodedev/react-native-firebase-mobile-app/README.md

 ### 8. Delete the last pushed commit in origin
-    git reset HEAD^ --hard   (First reset the branch to the parent of the current commit) git push https://gitlab.com/bkamrani/onrun-client -f      (Then force-push it to the remote)
+    git reset HEAD^ --hard   (First reset the branch to the parent of the current commit)

 ### 9. Delete the local and remote branches (note: they are different objects!)
     git branch -d <branch_name>                    [local branch]